-The Annex is made of waterproof construction and adds significant living space to an iKamper roof top tent.
+The Annex is waterproof and adds significant living space to an iKamper roof top tent.
 It provides a covered area for protection from rain, snow, pests, and harmful UV rays.
 The three sides of the Annex can be converted into canopies, allowing for the cool breeze to blow in when the weather is ideal and to help with ventilation against condensation buildup.
 There are currently five different models of the Annex, as each one is unique to the tents that they mount onto.
 You can read more about the Annex here.

 HOW COLD IS TOO COLD TO CAMP IN A TENT?

+The answer to this question really depends on the comfort level of the camper; as long as there is adequate heat generated and retained inside a well-insulated tent, you will likely be fine.
 Hardshell roof top tents do have one advantage in winter conditions: when the shell is facing the direction of the wind, you won't notice it as much as you otherwise would in other types of tents.
 However, if the wind is strong enough to rock your vehicle, you will feel the tent sway with it.
 Keep this in mind when planning on camping in extreme weather and plan accordingly.

 Another solution against the winter conditions is one that must be used with caution.
-In addition to properly rated sleeping bags, some campers employ small heaters to keep the wintry weather out.
+In addition to properly rated sleeping bags, some campers employ small propane heaters to keep the wintry weather out.
 If you choose to go with this method, ensure that you follow the manufacturer's instructions and warnings; not following these instructions can lead to fire or carbon monoxide poisoning.
 Do your research on these items before taking one along and using it in an enclosed space, such as your Annex or inside your roof top tent.

 WHAT IS THE BEST TENT FOR WINTER CAMPING?